 Fortunately, you don’t need to download expensive software or spend time looking for downloadable freeware that works correctly to merge PDF files.
 Online services like Sizle’s free PDF merger let you combine PDF free of charge without the need to install anything.

 Here’s 10 ways to combine and merge PDF files, enjoy!

-How to Create and Merge PDF Files
+How to Create and Merge or Combine PDF Files

 You can check your PDF to ensure it looks the way you want.
 If not, you can change it in your original software and re-save it as a .pdf until it meets your needs.
 Most computers have Adobe Acrobat’s free PDF reader installed, though some may have PDF readers from other brands.
 All PDF readers will be able to open your document.